 Of counsel to the firm.
-Environmental, energy, land-use, water and real-property law; matters before the Vermont Supreme Court, Public Utility Commission and Environmental Court; advising tax-exempt organizations and municipalities; eminent domain; mediation and arbitration.
+Environmental, energy, land-use, water and real-property law; advising tax-exempt organizations and municipalities; eminent domain.

 Education: Colgate University (B.A., magna cum laude); Harvard Law School (J.D., cum laude).
 Phi Beta Kappa.

 Representative court cases: The Vermont Supreme Court reversed the Superior Court Environmental Division and ruled that the regional plan adopted by Two Rivers-Ottauquechee Regional Commission, Rob’s client, must be enforced in a land-use proceeding.
 The high court held that a large proposed mall must be denied a land-use permit because the development would not comply with the regional plan.
 Rob’s brief here.
 Supreme Court decision here.
 Press report here.
 This was only the second time in 20 years that the Supreme Court has upheld denial of a development for failure to comply with a regional plan.
 Rob also represented the prevailing regional commission in the first case.

 The federal court in the District of Vermont granted Rob’s motion to dismiss a lawsuit alleging violations of the requirements of the Federal Power Act and the Public Utilities Regulatory Policy Act.
 Rob represented the company appointed by the Public Utility Commission (PUC) to facilitate energy sales by qualified, small-scale producers.
 Federal court’s decision here.